 How do you keep a stacked pumpkin together?

-I was able to keep my pumpkin stack together using a combination of Gorilla Glue & painter caulk.
+I could keep my pumpkin stack together using a combination of Gorilla Glue & painters caulk.

-This topiary is 3 pumpkins tall and is made from a variety of pre-cut plastic jack o lanterns that have been purchased over the years.
+This topiary is 3 pumpkins tall and is made from various pre-cut plastic jack-o-lanterns that have been purchased over the years.

 To give the pumpkins a consistent look, I glued them together, then painted and distressed them using chalk paint.
 I painted my pumpkins antique white, but you can paint them any traditional fall colors.